What is a Power of Attorney?

 A medical power of attorney provides your agent with the ability to make healthcare decisions for you should you be unable to make the decisions for yourself.
 Here are some examples of situations in which your healthcare power of attorney can make decisions for you:

 - You undergo a surgery and your doctor discovers another issue requiring further surgery.
-Your agent appointed by your medical power of attorney can give him permission to operate.
+Your agent appointed by your medical power of Clarksville estate planning attorney can give him permission to operate.

 - You develop dementia/Alzheimer’s disease and cannot make competent decisions for yourself.
 Your medical power of attorney agent has the ability to admit you to a nursing home or assisted living.